101 off limits

 Nope.
 You keep using that word, I don't think it means what you think it means.

 Nope.
-The post Why do women try to get ahead by pulling men down? uses some good metaphors that might help you understand why this is wrong.
+The post Why do women try to get ahead by pulling men down? by Missy Titus uses some good metaphors that might help you understand why this is wrong.

 Nope.
 It sure sounds like you're saying an entire demographic is lazy.
 Not cool and not true.
 Try evaluating what sort of cultural issues discourage that demographic and what privileges make tech more accessible for the highly representated demographics.